-ACADEMIC DISHONESTY
+ACADEMIC DISHONESTY AND AI

 Students found to be committing academic dishonesty (cheating, plagiarism, or collusion) may receive disciplinary action.
-Students need to familiarize themselves with the institution's Academic Dishonesty Policy available in the Student Catalog & Handbook at http://catalog.lit.edu/content.php?catoid=3&navoid=80#academic-dishonesty.
+Students need to familiarize themselves with the institution's

+Academic Dishonesty Policy available in the Student Catalog & Handbook at http://catalog.lit.edu/content.php?catoid=3&navoid=80#academic-dishonesty.

+Students found to be committing academic dishonesty (cheating, plagiarism, or collusion) may receive disciplinary action.
 In cases where plagiarism or cheating have a strong probability of occurrence, the instructor reserves the right to assign a grade of zero and require the student to make an appointment to discuss their work, with a final grade being determined after an investigation of available evidence by the course instructor.
+To this end, all unproctored written assignments (specifically, the Cultural Artifact Rough Draft Assignment and Final Draft) will require the use of a Google Docs submission link to verify the authenticity of any and all submitted work.